Brad Hepi

-Brad Hepi (born February 11, 1972) is a New Zealand rugby league player who played professionally in both England and Australia.
+Brad Hepi (born 11 February 1968) is a New Zealand rugby league player who played professionally in both England and Australia.

 Early years

 Hepi attended Kelston Boys' High School and captained their first XV rugby union team.

 Playing career

 Hepi played in the 1986 and 1988 Pacific Cups for the New Zealand Māori.

 In 1989 he moved to England, joining Carlisle RLFC.
 He then had a very successful spell with Workington Town which saw the club promoted from the third division to the first in two seasons, winning the Divisional Premiership against London Broncos along the way.
 Town initially struggled in the top flight and found themselves at the bottom of the league at Christmas 1994.
 But an early-January 36-10 win over Halifax, with Hepi man of the match, was the turning point.
 From there, they rose from 16th to 9th – a position which saw them qualify for the first Super League season in 1996.

 At the end of the 1994-95 campaign, Hepi moved to Australia, signing with the Illawarra Steelers for their 1996 season.
 He returned to Derwent Park in 1997, but couldn't prevent Town's relegation to the professional game's bottom tier.
 Nevertheless, for what he did in his first spell at the club, Hepi is fondly remembered in Workington.

-In 1998 he played for Hull F.C. in Super League III.
-Hepi then had spells with the Castleford Tigers (Heritage № 762) (1999 and 2001), Featherstone Rovers (2000), Salford City Reds (2000) and Doncaster (2001) before retiring.
+In 1998 he played for Hull FC in Super League III.
+Hepi then had spells with the Castleford Tigers (1999 and 2001), Featherstone Rovers (2000), Salford City Reds (2000) and Doncaster (2001) before retiring.
 Although retired a few years Hepi has made a few cameo appearances for the Gloucestershire All Golds in the 2013 season.